cdsittampalam/documentation/docs/Qredo Network.md

 Users interact with the Qredo Network using the Qredo app (see [Qredo App Overview](/docs/Qredo%20App%20Overview)).
 When you have installed the app, you can invite users to be a trusted party from within the Qredo Network, or from outside of Qredo via LinkedIn, Telegram or WhatsApp.

-A developer user can use the Qredo Network by enrolling for the Partner API.
-Details on the Partner API are coming soon.
+A developer user can use the Qredo Network through the [Partner API](/docs/Partner%20API).

 Qredo currently supports Bitcoin.
 However, future versions will include Ethereum, XRP, USDC coin, and other cryptocurrency support.